John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 GPT - Generative Pretained Transform

 Transfer learing - take pretrained models and tune them for our use.
+    Train with your own data - Tokenize to the same format it was trained on originally.

 ## How to read summation